houcemlaw/k8s-raw-vcluster/README.md

 Bootstrap a local `Ubunto 22.04` or `Debian 12` **2 nodes** cluster using Vagrant in order to test kubernetes installation procedure.

+If you are looking for a way to practice k8s installation procedure then you are in the right place.
-This project aim to help quickly bootstrap a k8s training cluster for testing, devolpment or training purposes.
+This project aim to help quickly bootstrap a training k8s-free cluster for testing k8s installation procedure.

 ## Prerequisites